BouajilaHamza/Wassla/backend/README.md

     cd wassla-backend
     ```

-2. Create a virtual environment and activate it:
+2. Install `uv` if you haven't already:
     ```bash
-    python -m venv venv
-    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+    pip install uv
     ```

-3. Install the dependencies:
+3. Use `uv` to set up the environment and install dependencies:
     ```bash
-    pip install -r requirements.txt
+    uv setup
     ```

 ## Configuration